theakman2/node-modules-dustify/README.md

 		throw err;
 	} else {
 		/**
-		 * dustjs templates successfully (pre)compiled
+		 * dustjs templates successfully compiled
+		 *
-		 * `processed` is an array of processed dustjs template filepaths */
+		 * `processed` is an object where the keys are the absolute filepaths of the
+		 * source templates and the values are the absolute filepaths of the saved
+		 * templates.
+		 */
 	}
 });